herdwatch-apps/ngx-ionic-image-viewer/libs/ngx-ionic-image-viewer/README.md

 # ngx-ionic-image-viewer <!-- omit in toc -->

-> An Ionic Angular module to view & zoom on images and photos without any additional dependencies.
+> An Ionic Angular module to view & zoom on images and photos works with swiperjs, so it works with Ionic7.

 ## Demo <!-- omit in toc -->